Poole Old Town

 Discover the history – The Cockle Trail

-One of the best ways to explore Old Town is by following the Cockle Trail a self-guided walk marked by small brass plaques set into the pavement.
-These guide you through the streets and along the quay, uncovering stories of Poole’s past as you go.
+One of the best ways to explore the Old Town is by following the Cockle Trail, a self-guided walk marked by small brass plaques set into the pavement.
+These guide you through the historic streets and along the quay, uncovering stories of Poole’s rich maritime past as you go.

-The trail takes around an hour and a half and was created to celebrate Poole’s historic charter, making it a brilliant way to discover hidden corners and historic landmarks at your own pace.
+The trail takes around 90 minutes to complete and was created to celebrate Poole’s historic charter, making it a brilliant way to discover hidden corners and historic landmarks at your own pace.

 Poole Museum & Scaplen’s Court

-Right in the heart of Old Town, Poole Museum brings the area’s history to life.
-Recently redeveloped, it tells the story of the town and its close connection to the sea, with immersive galleries and fascinating exhibits – including the remarkable 2,000-year-old Poole Logboat discovered in the harbour.
+Right in the heart of the Old Town, Poole Museum brings the area’s history to life.
+Recently redeveloped, it tells the story of the town and its close connection to the sea through immersive galleries and fascinating exhibits, including the remarkable 2,000-year-old Poole Logboat discovered in the harbour.

-Just next door, Scaplen’s Court and Garden one of the most atmospheric spots in Old Town.
+Just next door is Scaplen’s Court and Garden, one of the most atmospheric spots in the Old Town.
 This beautifully preserved medieval merchant’s house dates back to the 15th century and offers a glimpse into life in Poole centuries ago.
-Step outside and you’ll find a peaceful walled garden, planted with herbs and traditional greenery – a quiet little oasis tucked among the historic streets, perfect for a relaxed wander or a coffee stop.
+Step outside and you’ll find a peaceful walled garden planted with herbs and traditional greenery – a quiet oasis tucked among the historic streets that’s perfect for a relaxed wander or a coffee stop.

-Poole Old Town has quietly become a bit of a foodie hotspot, with plenty of great spots tucked into its historic streets.
+Poole Old Town has quietly become something of a foodie destination, with plenty of excellent places to eat and drink tucked into its historic streets.

-You’ll also find the very first Lush shop at 29 High Street, tucked along the lower High Street – a nice little piece of retail history right here in Old Town.
+You’ll also find the very first Lush shop at 29 High Street, tucked along the lower High Street – a small but interesting piece of retail history that’s unique to Poole.

-At the edge of Old Town, Poole Quay is the perfect place to pause – whether that’s for a morning coffee, a wander along the harbour or simply watching the boats come and go.
-It’s this mix of rich history, relaxed atmosphere and great places to eat that makes Poole Old Town such a favourite – easy to explore, full of character, and always worth a return visit.
+At the edge of the Old Town, Poole Quay is the perfect place to pause – whether that’s for a morning coffee, a stroll along the harbour or simply watching the boats come and go.

 The historic heart of Poole is its quayside and Old Town, where cobbled streets meet the water and the town’s maritime history comes to life.
 Here you’ll find: